Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning

-- The paper is organised in two- or three-week modules.
+The paper is organised in two- or three-week modules.
 Each module presents for understanding and analysis examples from the literary, intellectual or screen culture of a different European city.
 Paris, Berlin, St Petersburg or Moscow, Prague, Bucharest, Rome, Madrid or Barcelona have all featured in recent semesters.
-Framing lectures assists students to understand the connections between cultural productions from different modules and different epochs.
+Framing lectures assist students to understand the connections between cultural productions from different modules and different epochs.

 - Teaching Arrangements

 The paper is delivered through two 1-hour lectures per week and a weekly workshop or tutorial.

 The course readings and other supporting materials are available online in Blackboard.

 - Graduate Attributes Emphasised